Accounting Complaints Policy

 - Any deviation from full and fair reporting of the Company's financial condition or results.

-Employees may forward reports of complaints or concerns, on a confidential, anonymous basis if desired, through an automated telephone hotline or a world wide web-based reporting system.
+Employees with concerns regarding Accounting Matters may report their concerns to a manager, to the Human Resources Department, to the Internal Audit Department, to the General Counsel, or to the Chief Compliance Officer.
+Employees may also forward reports of complaints or concerns, on a confidential, anonymous basis if desired, through an automated telephone hotline or a world wide web-based reporting system.
 Both the telephone hotline and the web-based reporting system are provided and administered by Ethics Point, an outside compliance reporting service.

 If an employee submits information through Ethics Point on a confidential, anonymous basis, in general the Company will not attempt to discover the employee's identity except if required under applicable law or stock exchange rules.

-Any non-employee with a complaint about the Company's accounting, internal controls or auditing matters may submit a report detailing the complaint in writing directly to the Audit Committee Chair.
-Any such report should be provided in writing and mailed to Tenneco's Corporate Secretary at 500 North Field Drive, Lake Forest, Illinois 60045.
+Any non-employee with a complaint about the Company's Accounting Matters may submit a report detailing the complaint in writing to the Audit Committee Chair.
+Any such report should be provided in writing and mailed to Tenneco's Chief Compliance Officer at 500 North Field Drive, Lake Forest, Illinois 60045.

 Treatment and Reporting

-- The Audit Committee will direct and oversee the investigation and resolution of any accounting, internal control or auditing issues reported.
-The Audit Committee may, however, allow the General Counsel to first attempt to promptly and appropriately investigate on a preliminary basis and resolve any reported issue in cooperation with Company management, subject to the General Counsel's periodic reporting obligation to the Audit Committee described above.
-Notwithstanding the foregoing, in no event will the General Counsel (or one of his designees) be involved in any aspect of the investigation and resolution of any accounting, internal control or auditing issues reported if the report alleges that he (or the applicable designee) was involved in the matter.
+- Notwithstanding the foregoing, in no event will the Chief Compliance Officer, the General Counsel or the Executive Director of Internal Audit (or one of his/her designees) be involved in any aspect of the investigation and resolution of any accounting, internal control or auditing issues reported if the Report alleges that s/he (or the applicable designee) was involved in the matter.

-- The Audit Committee, with the input of the Investigator and Company management, if requested, will determine any corrective action in response to a reported complaint or concern, as appropriate.
-Directors, officers and employees that are found to have violated any laws, governmental regulations or Company policies will face appropriate, case specific disciplinary action, which may include demotion or discharge.
+- The Audit Committee, with the input of the Investigator and Company management, if requested, may implement prompt corrective action in response to a reported complaint or concern, as appropriate.
+Directors, officers and employees who are found to have violated any laws, governmental regulations or Company policies will face appropriate, case specific disciplinary action, which may include demotion or discharge.

 - Tenneco and the Audit Committee will protect, to the fullest extent possible, the confidentiality and anonymity of any employee submitting a complaint or concern regarding any of the foregoing matters, and of any employee involved in an investigation of a complaint or concern of this nature, subject to applicable law and stock exchange rules.

-The General Counsel, or designee, will retain a copy of the summary logs, all submitted complaints and concerns and all documents provided or generated pursuant to any investigation hereunder for a period of not less than seven years.
+The Chief Compliance Officer, or designee, will retain a copy of the summary logs, all submitted complaints and concerns and all substantive documents provided or generated pursuant to any investigation hereunder for a period of not less than seven years.

 Data Protection (European Union)